sgreben/regex-builder/README.md

 # Maintainable Regular Expressions

 A maintainable (and commentable!) way to write regexes in Java code.
-Everything is expressed as plain Java code; regex fragments can be reused across patterns.
-No more opaque regex strings!
+No more opaque regex strings -- everything is expressed as *plain Java code*; regex fragments can be reused across patterns.

 ## Example